lsst-sqre/sqr-049/index.rst

 .. code-block:: sql

-   CREATE TYPE token_enum AS ENUM ('session', 'user', 'notebook', 'internal');
+   CREATE TYPE token_type_enum AS ENUM (
+       'session',
+       'user',
+       'notebook',
+       'internal'
+   );
-   CREATE TABLE tokens (
+   CREATE TABLE token (
-       PRIMARY KEY (key),
+       PRIMARY KEY (token),
-       key        VARCHAR(64)  NOT NULL,
+       token      VARCHAR(64)     NOT NULL,
-       name       VARCHAR(64),
        username   VARCHAR(64)     NOT NULL,
-       token_type token_enum   NOT NULL,
+       token_type token_type_enum NOT NULL,
-       scope      VARCHAR(256) NOT NULL,
+       token_name VARCHAR(64),
+       scopes     VARCHAR(256),
-       actor      VARCHAR(64),
+       service    VARCHAR(64),
        created    TIMESTAMP       NOT NULL,
        last_used  TIMESTAMP,
        expires    TIMESTAMP,
-       UNIQUE(username, name)
+       UNIQUE(username, token_name)
    );
-   CREATE INDEX tokens_by_username ON tokens (username, name);
+   CREATE INDEX token_by_username ON token (username, token_type);

+The ``scopes`` column, if present, is a sorted, comma-separated list of scopes.
+(This representation makes it easier to find an existing subtoken with a desired scope than a normalized table.)
+If a token has a ``scopes`` of ``NULL``, it can be used for any purpose (although some actions are restricted to session tokens).
-The ``actor`` column is only used by internal tokens.
+The ``service`` column is only used by internal tokens.
 It stores an identifier for the service to which the token was issued and which is acting on behalf of a user.

-Internal tokens are derived from non-internal tokens.
+Internal tokens are derived from other tokens.
 That relationship is captured by the following schema:

 .. code-block:: sql

-   CREATE TABLE subtokens (
+   CREATE TABLE subtoken (
        PRIMARY KEY (id),
        id     SERIAL      NOT NULL,
        parent VARCHAR(64)          REFERENCES tokens ON DELETE SET NULL, child  VARCHAR(64) NOT NULL REFERENCES tokens ON DELETE CASCADE );

-   CREATE INDEX subtokens_by_scope ON subtokens (parent, scope);
+If the parent token is revoked but the child token still exists, the row in this table remains with a ``NULL`` parent to indicate that the token is an orphaned child, which may warrant special treatment.

-Finally, token usage information is stored in a history table.
+Token usage information is stored in a history table.
 This will not hold every usage, since that data could be overwhelming for web sessions and other instances of high-frequency calls.
 However, it will attempt to capture the most recent uses from a given IP address.